Paul Budde

 Baldwin IV (980-1035)

 In 988 his son Baldwin IV became the new count and he started to extend his powers and established as such a greater authority over his territory.
-In 1018 he recaptured Ghent from the Count of Holland.
+He was able to muster 1000 knights and formed one of then largest military forces of Europe.
+In 1018 he recaptured Ghent from the Count of Holland (descendant of the first count who was a viking ruler).
 He also extended his territory further to the north into Zeeland and in the south he was able to obtain Valenciennes and parts of Hainault.
 This brought him in conflict with his overlord the German Emperor and one of the casualties in this power struggle here were the Counts Flamenses who had supported the Emperor, as a consequence they had to flee and became the founders of the Counties of Gelre and Kleve (see: Gelre and Kleve).

 His first was Ogive of Luxembourg, daughter of Frederick of Luxembourg, by whom he had a son and heir Baldwin V. He later married Eleanor of Normandy, daughter of Richard II of Normandy, by whom he had at least one daughter Judith who married Tostig Godwinson and Welf I, Duke of Bavaria.His granddaughter, Matilda of Flanders, would go on to marry William the Conqueror, therefore starting the line of Anglo-Norman Kings of England.